ccqpein/tropelet/doc/general_design.md

 #### cgroups ####

-After jobs run, their pid should add to specific cgroup before it can folk..
+After jobs run, their pids and their children's pids should add to specific cgroup.

 #### Logs ####